-Has been taken out of Academy by their parents and is being educated outside the Academy system (e.g. elective home education).

-□ Has ceased to attend Academy and no longer lives within a reasonable distance of the Academy at which s/he is registered (moved within the city, within the country or moved abroad but failed to notify the Academy of the change).

-Displaced because of a crisis e.g. domestic violence or homelessness.

-□ Has been certified by the Academy medical officer as unlikely to be in a fit state of health to attend Academy before ceasing to be of compulsory Academy age, and neither s/he nor his/her parent has indicated the intention to continue to attend the Academy after ceasing to be of compulsory Academy age;

-□ Is in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe that s/he will return to the Academy at the end of that period; or

-□ Has been permanently excluded.
+☐ Has ceased to attend Academy and no longer lives within a reasonable distance of the Academy at which s/he is registered (moved within the city, within the country or move abroad but failed to notify the Academy of the change). ☐ Displaced because of a crisis e.g. domestic violence or homelessness. ☐ Has been certified by the Academy medical officer as unlikely to be in a fit state of health to attend Academy before ceasing to be of compulsory Academy age, and neither s/he nor his/her parent has indicated the intention to continue to attend the Academy after ceasing to be of compulsory Academy age; Has been taken out of Academy by their parents and is being educated outside ademy system (e.g. elective home education). □ Has been certified by the Academy medical officer as unlikely to be in a fit state of health to attend Academy before ceasing to be of compulsory Academy age, and neither s/he nor his/her parent has indicated the intention to continue to attend the Academy after ceasing to be of compulsory Academy age; □ Is in custody for a period of more than four months due to a final court order and th proprietor does not reasonably believe that s/he will return to the Academy at the end of □ the Aca abroad Has ceased to attend Academy and no longer lives within a reasonable distance of ademy at which s/he is registered (moved within the city, within the country or moved but failed to notify the Academy of the change). proprietor does not reasonably believe that s/he will return to the Academy at the end of health i s/he no Has been certified by the Academy medical officer as unlikely to be in a fit state of to attend Academy before ceasing to be of compulsory Academy age, and neither or his/her parent has indicated the intention to continue to attend the Academy after ☐ Has been permanently excluded. that pe riod; or